Avenue of the Baobabs – Madagascar

 Avenue of the Baobabs in Madagascar

-Visitors centre at the Avenue of the Baobabs Madagascar
+Nomadic Backpacker at the entrance to the Avenue of the Baobabs in Madagascar

 The Baobabs trees are up to 2,800 years old and did not stand alone as we see today.
 They were part of the dense jungle that covered Madagascar.